shivanshvermaa/CRISP/README.md

 # Prepare the request data
 query_data = {
-    "q": "Which location are they talking about?", "index": "temp",
+    "q": "what should be my plan to evacuate?", "index": "hurricanefirstaid",
     "prompt": "",
     "top_k": 5,
     "conversation_history": ""